dkulla/blinky/README.md

 | MOSI         | GREEN     | DAT  - Green        | DI -> DO - Red      |
 | GND (Ground) | BLACK     | GND  - Blue         | GND      - Blue     |

+## TODO

+1. Add reset button next to sign that turns off all leds
+2. Update running sign when update sign effects

 The following is a bunch of stuff needed to configure your raspberry pi with nginx and thin so that it can run a web server

 ssh pi@raspberrypi.local